Disclosure: This post may contain affiliate links.

 U.S.-grown Jasmine rice: I’ve been working with USA Rice and The Feedfeed to create delicious recipes using U.S.-grown rice, and high-quality U.S.-grown jasmine rice is simply the best.
 It’s sticky (in a good way!) and is a great base for this meatball recipe.

-Don’t over-mix the meat: What does this mean?
-If you over-work the meat, the end result will be dry, tough meatballs, which we don’t want.
+- Don’t over-mix the meat.
+What does this mean?
+If you over-work the meat, the end result will be dry, tough pork meatballs, which we don’t want.
 The same thing applies when actually forming the meat into meatballs.
 Form them gently, and resist the urge to pack the meatballs too tightly.

 Teriyaki Pork Meatballs